DevanshDahiya/Demo/README.md

 # Demo
-This repo is for git and github
+This repo is for git and github.